Euler filter

 In computer graphics, an Euler filter is a filter intended to prevent gimbal lock and related discontinuities in animation data sets in which rotation is expressed in terms of Euler angles.

-These discontinuities are caused by the existence of many-to-one mappings between the Euler angle parameterization of the set of 3D rotations.
+These discontinuities are caused by the existence of many-to-one mappings between the Euler angle parametrization of the set of 3D rotations.
 This allows the data set to flip between different Euler angle combinations which correspond to a single 3D rotation, which, although remaining continuous in the space of rotation, are discontinuous in the Euler angle parameter space.

 The Euler filter chooses on a sample-by-sample basis between the possible Euler angle representations of each 3D rotation in the data set in such a way as to preserve the continuity of the Euler angle time series, without changing the actual 3D rotations.

 Euler filtering is available in a number of 3D animation packages.